bmcgaughey1/VisiTrees/README.md

 # Time of year
 Most tree species change their appearance through the course of the year.
 Most obvious are deciduous trees whose foliage changes color in the fall and is absent in the winter and early spring.
 However, conifers also have different appearances when actively growing compared to periods of slow or no growth.
 For the initial database, valid time-of-year values are DORMANT, SUMMER, and FALL.
 For deciduous broadleaf species, DORMANT would have no foliage SUMMER would have green foliage, and FALL would have foliage with characteristic colors for the species.
 For conifer species DORMANT and FALL would have uniform green foliage and SUMMER would have a mix of dark and light green foliage with lighter green toward the branch tips.

+# Putting it all together
+If we assume that the basic crown shape is consistent for a species, the growth form and crown shape become attributes of the species and do not change regardless of the tree age, growing conditions, condition, damage, or time-of-year.

 # References
 Coder, Kim D. 2018.
 Tree anatomy: Defining trees & forms.
 Warnell School of Forestry & Natural Resources, University of Georgia, (Outreach Publication WSFNR-19-35)[https://bugwoodcloud.org/resource/files/15277.pdf].
 Pp.20.
+Van Pelt, R.; Sillett, S.C.
+Crown development of coastal pseudotsuga menziesii, including a conceptual model for tall conifers.
+(Ecol.
+Monogr.
+2008, 78, 283–311)[https://esajournals.onlinelibrary.wiley.com/doi/10.1890/07-0158.1].